game-of-nfts/gon-testnets/README.md

 **Tools:**

 We provide a tool for decrypting the enrpyted menenocis with the answer of each question.
+Note that `go` is a prerequsite for this tool.

 ```bash
 git clone https://github.com/game-of-nfts/gon-toolbox